Lurker00/DX200-USB-Audio-Release/README.md

 * [USB Audio Player PRO](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro),
 * [Neutron Music](https://play.google.com/store/apps/details?id=com.neutroncode.mp).

 They cover almost, if not all, file formats and sound sources around, and have rich functionality.

-[Neutron Music](https://play.google.com/store/apps/details?id=com.neutroncode.mp) is fully functional on DAP alone, and does not require USB Audio.
-[USB Audio Player PRO](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro) plays PCM up to 32/192 directly on DAP.
-For DSD and SACD playback you may still use USB Audio.
+Read [here](#compatible-applications) for recommendations.

 **Please note:** When Mango plays DSD tracks, it switches XMOS chip into USB DAC mode.
 Avoid playing DSD in Mango in Android, if you have configured UAPP/Hiby/Neutron to auto-start when USB DAC is attached!
 They will fight for the access to USB DAC.